Zainakay/crime-analytics-dashboard/README.md

 # Crime Analytics Dashboard for Operational Decision-Making

 ## 📊 Overview
-This project analyses violent crime trends in England & Wales using publicly available datasets from the Office for National Statistics (ONS), Crime Survey for England & Wales (CSEW), and Police Recorded Crime.
+Developed an interactive dashboard using **R Shiny** to analyse violent crime trends in England & Wales using publicly available datasets from the Office for National Statistics (ONS), Crime Survey for England & Wales (CSEW), and Police Recorded Crime.

-An interactive dashboard was developed using **R Shiny** to support operational decision-making by enabling users to explore trends, monitor key indicators, and identify areas of concern.
+The dashboard supports operational decision-making by enabling users to explore trends, monitor key indicators, and identify areas of concern through interactive visualisations.

 ---